-The Corporation's Audit and Finance Committee (the "Committee") has adopted a Pre-approval Policy and Procedures for services provided by the Independent Auditor (the "Policy") that sets forth the procedures and the conditions pursuant to which permissible services proposed to be performed by the Independent Auditor are pre-approved.
+The Corporation's Audit Committee has adopted a Pre-approval Policy and Procedures for services provided by the Independent Auditor (the "Policy") that sets forth the procedures and the conditions pursuant to which permissible services proposed to be performed by the Independent Auditor are pre-approved.
 Under the terms of the Policy, services that involve fees of less than \$25,000 up to an annual limit of \$50,000 are pre-approved.
-The Committee has delegated to the Chairman of the Committee pre-approval authority for any services not previously approved by the Committee that involve the payment of unbudgeted fees up to a maximum of \$100,000 per mandate.
-Services that involve fees of more than \$100,000 require pre-approval of all members of the Committee.
+The Audit Committee has delegated to the Chairman of the Audit Committee pre-approval authority for any services not previously approved by the Audit Committee that involve the payment of unbudgeted fees up to a maximum of \$100,000 per mandate.
+Services that involve fees of more than \$100,000 require pre-approval of all members of the Audit Committee.

-ITEM 14 - ADDITIONAL INFORMATION
+ADDITIONAL INFORMATION